glizzykingdreko/discord-to-do-bot/README.md

    - Multiple markers can coexist
    - Easy transition between different states
    - Clear visual hierarchy with emojis
+   - Quick removal of any marker with `/toggle`

 3. **Easy Customization**
    - Change emojis without restarting the bot